Certification Regarding Trafficking in Persons Compliance Plan

 - Certification Requirement

-- The apparent successful offeror must submit a certification before award, confirming a compliance plan and due diligence regarding trafficking in persons.
+- The apparent successful offeror must submit a certification prior to award, confirming implementation of a trafficking compliance plan and due diligence.

 - Compliance Plan

-- The plan must prevent, monitor, detect, and address prohibited trafficking activities as outlined in FAR 52.222-50.
+- The plan must prevent, monitor, detect, and address prohibited trafficking activities, including terminating contracts with non-compliant subcontractors.

 - Remedial Actions

-- If any trafficking abuses are found, the offeror must take appropriate remedial and referral actions.
+- If abuses are found, the contractor must take and certify appropriate remedial and referral actions.

 Responsibilities